 - The Authority's Constitution outlines the roles of elected members and designated officers to enable shared understanding of roles and objectives.
-The designated posts include the Chief Fire Officer, Treasurer and Monitoring Officer. - The Principal Officers hold regular reviews of service delivery, performance and risk through accountability meetings. - Collaborative and partnership working is in place regionally and nationally.
+The designated posts include the Chief Fire Officer, Treasurer and Monitoring Officer. - Collaborative and partnership working is in place regionally and nationally.
 For example, the three fire and rescue services in Wales are part of the all Wales Fire Investigation Training Forum.
 This supports shared learning and promotes a consistent approach across Wales. - The All Wales People and Organisational Development Strategy 2018-2021 underpins the commitment to lifelong learning and workplace competence. - Induction processes are in place for Members and employees.
 These include an introduction to the organisation's core values, the standards of conduct and the role requirements. - The development needs of employees are identified through one to one, supervision and appraisal meetings.
-This year a future leaders programme has been developed for staff already employed and future leader apprenticeships have also been advertised. - The health and wellbeing of the workforce is key to the organisation and support is provided to maintain physical and mental wellbeing.
+The Service operates a future leaders programme for staff already employed and has developed a future leader apprenticeship programme, which commences in April 2021, in conjunction with Coleg Llandrillo. - The health and wellbeing of the workforce is key to the organisation and support is provided to maintain physical and mental wellbeing.
 This is achieved through a range of measures including HR policies and guidance documents, flexible working approach, the occupational health service and the employee assistance programme. - The Service has a dedicated training department, with competency frameworks for operational staff.
 Training is delivered using a variety of methods including e-learning modules which are mandatory for certain subjects e.g. Data Protection. - Arrangements are in place for internal reviews of compliance with Service standards and health and safety requirements. - Staff are members of relevant professional bodies and undertake the required continual professional development.